Nezumigaseki, one of the three ancient barriers of Oshu, crossed by Minamoto no Yoshitsune and Matsuo Basho (Tsuruoka City, Yamagata Prefecture)

 "Nezumi no Seki" is a famous poetic site from the Heian period

-"Utamakura" refers to famous places that appear in tanka poems, and Noin has compiled famous places from all over the country that are written about as utamakura in his "Noin Utamakura."
+"Utamakura"refers to famous places that appear in tanka poetry, and Nōin compiled a list of famous places throughout Japan that are sung about as utamakura, titled "Nōin Utamakura."

 "Nezumi no Seki" is the first place that is mentioned in the section introducing the utamakura of Dewa Province in "Noin Utamakura."